German government response to the COVID-19 pandemic: January 2023

 On 13 January, health minister Lauterbach announced that the government had decided to scrap the mask mandate on long-distance public transport with effect from 2 February.
 As reason for the decision, he cited that the population had "built up high immunity", that experts were now considering a big pandemic wave during winter unlikely, and that no particularly dangerous variants of the virus were expected to appear in Germany in the nearer future.
 He appealed to the public to nevertheless voluntary wear masks indoors and on trains.
 All German states agreed to end the mask requirement in local public transport by early February.

 March 2023

 With effect from 1 March, the remaining requirements of a negative rapid test for access to health facilities were dropped, as was the mask requirement for residents of nursing homes.
 The mask requirement for visits to medical practices was to continue until 7 April.

+April 2023

+On 5 April, two days before the last protective government measures came to an end, health minister Lauterbach said that the pandemic was over in Germany.
+He said that he made this assessment based on looking at virus variants, vaccination rates and hospital cases.